ABORTION AND PERSONHOOD

 I shudder to think of the consequences of prohibited abortion in our already oppressive society.
 Like arguments for legal prohibition of gay marriage, those who seek the same for abortion do not see the logical consequences of their campaigns: State intrusion into houses of religion and into medical institutions to assure compliance.
 It is ridiculous and terrifying.

 When does life begin?
 This is very poor wording of one of the central questions in the abortion debate.
 Life itself is a continuum.
 Cells are all alive.
-This means that a sperm and ova, as cells, are alive.
+This means that a sperm and egg, as cells, are alive.
 But the question isn't about when life begins, it is about the identity and nature of the prenate.
 The pro-choice movement has bastardized embryology and logic in their attempts to dehumanize the prenate.
-Pro-choicers may stop me and insist that the prenate is not a human.
 Terminology must be addressed:

 1. Human/Human being: A scientific designation, meaning a member of the species homo sapiens.

-That the prenate is a "human being," the noun phrase, and not just describable with the adjective "human" from conception is biological fact.
-It cannot be specifically part of the mother because it has its own genetic code.
+It is a biological fact that the prenate is a human being (i.e., the noun phrase, and not just describable with the adjective "human") from conception.
+It cannot be part of the mother because it has its own genetic code.
 It is merely attached.
 On page 10 of his "Evolution, Genetics, Man,1965 edition, published by New York: John Wiley and Sons," the famous geneticist (and atheist) Theodosius Dobzhansky says:

 A human being begins his existence when a sperm fertilizes an egg cell